google/coop-analytics/docs/retailer_get_started.md

         `bigquery-public-data.google_analytics_sample.ga_sessions_*` needs to be
         replaced with your Analytics dataset.
 Note the `*` at the end of the table, this needs to be present at the end of yours, as it is replaced in the WHERE clause using yesterday's date.
+If you're setting this up with the GA4 export, replace `bigquery-public-data.ga4_obfuscated_sample_ecommerce.events_*`.
     -   The WHERE clause needs updating to remove the hardcoded date example, and replaced with the commented out text.